Chemical Sciences

 Our BS Chemistry program is accredited by the American Chemical Society (ACS), one of the largest scientific societies in the world.
 Students completing an accredited program are considered to be especially well-trained for the chemistry profession, thus the BS degree is recommended for those students who plan to make a career in industrial chemistry or pursue a graduate degree in chemistry.
 The BA degree is recommended for those who plan to go into a medical, pharmacy, or dental field and for those who plan to enter business or secondary education careers related to chemistry.
 The BS Biochemistry degree integrates the chemical and biological sciences for students interested in developing a deep understanding of the molecular and chemical processes of living organisms.
 Students completing this program will be especially well-prepared for further studies in medicine or graduate school programs in biochemistry, or for related careers in the chemical industry.

-Each student majoring in chemistry or biochemistry will be assigned a faculty advisor by the department.
-The advisor will discuss the overall curriculum necessary for your degree program and will assist you in the preparation of a suitable course sequence and choice of a minor or minors if applicable.
+Each student majoring in chemistry or biochemistry will be assigned a STEM advisor, who will discuss the overall curriculum necessary for your degree program and will assist you in the preparation of a suitable course sequence and choice of a minor or minors if applicable.

 For further information, click on the tabs above or visit the Chemistry home page.